Best reverse osmosis systems

 How does reverse osmosis work?

-Brands may vary, but generally all reverse osmosis water systems perform pre-filtration, reverse osmosis, drainage and storage.
+Brands may vary, but generally all RO water systems perform pre-filtration, reverse osmosis, drainage and storage.

 When water first enters an RO system, it goes through pre-filtration to get rid of sediment, contaminants and other particles that can cause bad taste and odor.
 It passes a particle filter, removing impurities like salt and sand, and an activated carbon filter, which traps and removes minerals, pesticides and chemicals like chlorine, mercury and copper.